What are the two types of dashboard you can have in a report?

 With dynamic dashboards, you have more control over the layout and design.

-And this is because you can drag objects around and change their size to suit your needs.
+This is because you can drag objects around and change their size to suit your needs.

 For example, if you wanted to compare two years of sales numbers side-by-side.